awsdocs/aws-opsworks-user-guide/doc_source/opspup-backup.md

 1. The manual backup is finished when the page shows a green check mark in the backup's **Status** column\.

 **To perform a manual backup in the AWS CLI**

+You can add tags when you create a new, manual backup of an OpsWorks for Puppet Enterprise server\.
+For more information about how to add tags when you create a manual backup, see [Add Tags to a New Backup \(CLI\)](opspup-tags.md#opspup-tags-howto-createbackup)\.
 + To start a manual backup, run the following AWS CLI command\.

   ```